-Paul Rucker is a VCU iCubed Visiting Arts Fellow embedded at the ICA.
-Rucker is a visual artist, composer, and musician who often combines media, integrating live performance, sound, original compositions, and visual art.
-His work is the product of a rich interactive process, through which he investigates community impact, human rights issues, historical research, and basic human emotions surrounding particular subject matter.
-Much of his current work focuses on the prison-industrial complex and the many issues accompanying incarceration in its relationship to slavery.
-He has presented performances and visual art exhibitions across the country and has collaborated with educational institutions to address the issue of mass incarceration.
-Presentations have taken place in schools, active prisons, and inactive prisons such as Alcatraz.
+Paul Rucker is a visual artist, composer and musician who often combines media, live performance, sound, original compositions and visual art.
+His work is the product of a rich interactive process, through which he investigates community impacts, human rights issues, historical research and basic human emotions surrounding a particular subject matter.
+Much of Paul’s current work focuses on the prison-industrial complex and the relationship between incarceration and slavery.
+Paul performed and exhibited visual art exhibitions across the country, including in schools, active prisons and inactive prisons such as Alcatraz, and has collaborated with educational institutions to address the issue of mass incarceration.

 Paul is a Guggenheim Fellow, TED Senior Fellow, Rauschenburg Fellow, and an iCubed Arts Research Fellow at Virginia Commonwealth University.
 Currently, he is Assistant Professor and the Curator for Creative Collaboration for VCUarts at Virginia Commonwealth University.